souffle-lang/souffle-lang.github.io/pages/docs/types.md

 The float type consists of the universe of floating point numbers.
 The precision is given by the word size, i.e., 32 bit or 64 bit.

-### Primitive Type Example
+### Example
-The following is an example of some Soufflé code that uses the primitive types:
+The following example shows the use of the primitive types:
 ```prolog
 .decl Name(n: symbol)
 Name("Hans").